top of page

 User Experience

-The audience downloads the Augmented Reality App to their smartphones (Android & iOS) to immediately dive into the experience: When touching a visual 3D object in AR, the object starts to move and an audio sample is triggered.
+The audience downloads the Augmented Reality App ARpoise to their smartphones (Android & iOS) to immediately dive into the experience: When touching a visual 3D object in AR, the object starts to move and an audio sample is triggered.
 By touching multiple objects (either done by one audience member or by multiple people at the same time), the visitor(s) create layers of sounds while being surrounded by creatures and plants of the sea.
 The audience is engaged in different ways: haptically, visually, sonically, intellectually and emotionally.

 The Threat of Climate Change